 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.
 A list of possible web browser can be found here:

-Preparation for Bachelors degrees from Queen's University in Science, Engineering, Computing and Mathematics
+Preparation for undergraduate degrees from Queen's University in Science, Engineering, Computing and Mathematics

 The Foundation combines academic study, intensive English language teaching and study skills to prepare you for entry into the first year of a university degree in areas such as Biological Sciences, Mathematics and Computing, Science and Engineering.